Eight Forest Lane

 Step-By-Step Instructions

-Start by peeling and chopping up the sweet potatoes into smaller cubes.
+Step 1: Start by peeling and chopping up the sweet potatoes into smaller cubes.
 This helps speed up the cooking time and makes them easier to blend up later.
+Add the cubes to a saucepan with water and bring to the boil, cooking until the potatoes are soft and tender.
+Drain and set aside.

-To your blender, add the cooked sweet potatoes and all of the other ingredients.
-Blend until the sauce is super smooth and creamy.
+Step 4: Blend until the sauce is super smooth and creamy.

 Recipe FAQs